JinTao0813/kitahack_budget_gang/README.md

 - Roboflow annotated public dataset: https://app.roboflow.com/cecilia-ggvz6/asldetection-o5fgv/1

 For Flutter:
-- the tensorflow model that you are going integrate will be "yolov8m_float32.tflite" that was being located in (google_colab_file/yolov8m_saved_model/content/yolov8m_saved_model) folder.
+- The tensorflow model that you are going integrate will be "yolov8m_float32.tflite" that was being located in (google_colab_file/yolov8m_saved_model/content/yolov8m_saved_model) folder.
 - Please use import 'package:tflite_flutter/tflite_flutter.dart'; to import the tflite flutter so only can use the model inside